CatalysmsServerManager/docs/docs/en/CPM/pvpve-server-configuration.md

 - 1 - The claim access level: required but has no function in a notify claim.
 - "notify:You..." - The notify claim code.
 This one has several parts, so let's break it down even more.
 The structure of a PVE claim looks like this: "notify:EnterMsg:ExitMsg".
   - Notify - Mark this claim as a Notify claim, which sends messages to players when they enter or exit the region.
 Normal notify claims have Enter and Exit messages, and PVE claims have an extra section called Punishment.
   - Enter Message - The message players get when they enter the PVE region. _You are inside the PVE Zone.
-Killing of other players in this zone is possible._ This message can be anything you wish, but should notify players they are in a killing zone.
+Killing of other players in this zone is not possible._ This message can be anything you wish, but should notify players they are in a non-killing zone.
   - Exit Message - The message given to players when they exit the PVE zone and re-enter the PVP zone. \_You are in the PVP Zone.
 Killing of other players is possible.\_As before, it should clearly indicate that killing is now possible.

 **Note:** Each segment (enter/exit) is separated by a colon ( : )